 Here’s how the two breeds of cat compare:

 Unsurprisingly based on what you already know about the body type of these cats, Ragdolls are much larger than Munchkins.
 A typical adult female Munchkin will weigh 5-7 pounds, while an equivalent female Ragdoll will weigh 10-15 pounds.

-And it’s a similar story for males – Munchkins average 7 to 10 pounds and Ragdolls average 15 to 20 pounds.
+And it’s a similar story for male cats – Munchkins average 7 to 10 pounds and Ragdolls average 15 to 20 pounds.
 Ragdolls are essentially twice the size of Munchkins, on average.

 Some people assume that Munchkin cats stay kitten-sized their entire life, but that’s not true.
 Their height is limited to around 6-9 inches tall, but they still have a body that can average up to 14 inches – not huge, but average for many cats.

-Neither Munchkins or Ragdolls have excessive grooming needs – a weekly brush is normally enough to remove any dead hair to prevent tangles and mats from forming.
+Neither cats have excessive grooming needs – a weekly brush is normally enough to remove any dead hair to prevent tangles and mats from forming.

 TICA does recommend that you should bathe a Munchkin cat occasionally in order to keep your cat’s coat hygienic, but this isn’t necessary for Ragdolls.

 Both Ragdoll cats and Munchkins cats are good family pets that are social and enjoy attention.
 Both are playful, both are cuddlers, and they like to have a selection of toys available.

 Ragdoll cats tend to act almost like puppies, following their owner around the home.
 Meanwhile, Munchkins generally demonstrate a more curious nature and love to explore.
 That doesn’t mean that Munchkin cats aren’t great companions, or that Ragdolls aren’t curious.
 Also, these are the broad characteristics of each breed, but remember that every cat is unique in their personality.

 What Do Ragdoll Munchkin Cats Look Like?